zoercai/zoercai.github.io/_posts/2014-11-17-choosing-software-engineering.md

 >
 >a = b
 >
->What are a and be now?
+>What are a and b now?
 >
 >And some more questions like that.
 Only 44% of the students formed a consistent mental model of assignment – even a wrong one.
 The rest failed or didn’t answer the questions.
 >